USDAForestService/fs-open-forest-platform/README.md

 [Circleci 2.0](/wiki/christmas-trees/process/Circleci-2-implementation.md) is used for continuous integration/deployment.
 The configuration file for circleci are found at [/.circleci/config.yml](/circleci/config.yml).
 An explaination of the checks performed by circleci are found at [/wiki/christmas-trees/process/circle-checks.md](/wiki/christmas-trees/process/circle-checks.md)

-The circleci configuration separates e2e tests from all other tests in two different jobs that run simultaneously to decrease build time.
+The circleci configuration separates the tests into three different jobs that run simultaneously to decrease build time e2e, pa11y tests, and all other tests.

 Deployment to a staging server is configured to run on the sprint branch only.